oiivantsov/hsl-substack/README.md

     ROUTE_DELAY_EXTREME.labels("best",  best["route_id"]  or "unknown").set(float(best["avg_delay"] or 0.0))
 ```

-Start both streams with 15-second triggers and separate checkpoints:
+Start both streams with 15-second triggers and separate checkpoints.
+Append mode is used so only closed windows are sent to Prometheus, which prevents partial aggregates from appearing and keeps Grafana charts from jumping:

 ```python
 (windowed_df.writeStream.outputMode("append")